T-carrier: Legacy

 Existing frequency-division multiplexing carrier systems worked well for connections between distant cities, but required expensive modulators, demodulators and filters for every voice channel.
 In the late 1950s, Bell Labs sought cheaper terminal equipment for connections within metropolitan areas.
 Pulse-code modulation allowed sharing a coder and decoder among several voice trunks, so this method was chosen for the T1 system introduced into local use in 1961.
 In later decades, the cost of digital electronics declined to the point that an individual codec per voice channel became commonplace, but by then the other advantages of digital transmission had become entrenched.

 The T1 format carried 24 pulse-code modulated, time-division multiplexed speech signals each encoded in 64 kbit/s streams, leaving 8 kbit/s of framing information which facilitates the synchronization and demultiplexing at the receiver.
 The T2 and T3 circuit channels carry multiple T1 channels multiplexed, resulting in transmission rates of 6.312 and 44.736 Mbit/s, respectively.
 A T3 line comprises 28 T1 lines, each operating at total signaling rate of 1.544 Mbit/s.
 It is possible to get a fractional T3 line, meaning a T3 line with some of the 28 lines turned off, resulting in a slower transfer rate but typically at reduced cost.

 Supposedly, the 1.544 Mbit/s rate was chosen because tests by AT&T Long Lines in Chicago were conducted underground.
 The test site was typical of Bell System outside plant of the time in that, to accommodate loading coils, cable vault manholes were physically 2000 m apart, which determined the repeater spacing.
 The optimum bit rate was chosen empirically—the capacity was increased until the failure rate was unacceptable, then reduced to leave a margin.
 Companding allowed acceptable audio performance with only seven bits per PCM sample in this original T1/D1 system.
 The later D3 and D4 channel banks had an extended frame format, allowing eight bits per sample, reduced to seven every sixth sample or frame when one bit was "robbed" for signaling the state of the channel.
-The standard does not allow an all zero sample which would produce a long string of binary zeros and cause the repeaters to lose bit sync.
+The standard does not allow an all zero sample which would produce a long string of binary zeros and cause the repeaters to lose bit sync (on D4/AMI and earlier systems).
 However, when carrying data (Switched 56) there could be long strings of zeros, so one bit per sample is set to "1" (jam bit 7) leaving 7 bits × 8,000 frames per second for data.
+On Extended Superframe B8ZS systems, long strings of zeros are replaced by a special code.
+This allows equipment to maintain sync, while also allowing 64kbps of data to be carried by each time slot.